 My brother, like a true American, believes in the idea of equality.
 He doesn’t understand why some people aren’t offered the same opportunities as others.
-In America, the social status you were born into doesn’t have to be the status that you end in.
+In the United States, the social status you were born into doesn’t have to be the status that you end in.
 He was raised with the concept of fairness in mind and was never exposed to everything different.

 Family is also a major element of Philippine culture.
 Sons and daughters are expected to care for their parents when they are older.
-I never complain when I have to attend an event, no matter how boring or how tedious, because I was raised that you do so for the sake of family.
+I have learned not to complain when I have to attend an event, no matter how boring or how tedious, because I was raised that you do so for the sake of family.
 No matter how many times your relatives ask you how school is or if you have a significant other yet, you answer politely.

 My brother is different.
 He questions why we have to spend so much time with our grandparents when we’re in Manila and chooses to sit on the bed in his room and play video games instead.
 He often doesn’t speak with respect, reverting instead to the colloquialisms that are commonly heard among American high schoolers.
 Usually, we greet our elders with a kiss on the cheek when they come into the room, but I noticed that as my cousins and I stood up from the table to do so, he sat quietly, unsure.

-I think the biggest difference between us is that, when we moved, I chose to keep Philippine culture as a major part of my identity.
+I think the biggest difference between us is that, when we moved, I actively chose to keep Philippine culture.
 At nights, sometimes I’d sit with my mom as she watched “teleseryes” and attempted to pick up on the language, challenging myself to learn more Tagalog.
-I tagged along on trips to the Asian grocery store — taking forever to choose which Filipino dessert I wanted that night, helping pick out the best live crabs for our dinner that night.
-For some reason, I wasn’t bothered by the fishy smell — it reminded me of home, in an odd way.
+I tagged along on trips to the Asian grocery store — taking forever to choose which Filipino dessert I wanted, helping pick out the best live crabs for our dinner that night.

 My brother never did any of that, and Filipino culture was something I never felt like he valued, because it wasn’t really something he ever had for himself.
-He was too young to ever remember living in the Philippines, and to him, it seems the Philippines is more like a vacation, somewhere to go to visit cousins and the beach but not somewhere he’s ever considered home.
-He is Filipino, yes, but only by blood, not really by active choice.
+He was too young to ever remember living in the Philippines, and to him, the Philippines is more like a vacation, somewhere to go to visit cousins and the beach but not somewhere he’s ever considered home.

 It exists a little in him.
 His face lights up at the sight of bangus and rice.
 He’s expressed interest in joining the Filipino club at his high school.
-He likes to joke that he knows the phrase “Tigas ng ulo,” (Hard-headed), because it’s said to him so often.
+He likes to joke that he knows the phrase “Tigas ng ulo,” which means hard-headed, because it’s said to him so often.